 At 2 PM (Washington’s 7 AM) I repeatedly tried to call Alice but I kept getting a recorded message that the telephone was temporarily out of order.
 I left an SMS on her iPhone.
 Half an hour later she called me back and we discussed the problem.
 Both Internet and the home telephone were offline.
 I told her to call the cable company that provides both services.

 Later in the afternoon I went ashore with the dinghy to the little beach.
 I had with me a watermelon form Kalami and I was going to cut it into bite pieces and bag the rinds to be disposed later.
 All went well, with many bathers watching this unusual activity, until the ferryboat Nisos Myconos arrived for the 2nd time today.
 She created such a large wake that my container with the already cut pieces of watermelon was yanked out of my hands and swept out to the sea.
 I rescued as many pieces as possible, including the drifting container, but many were lost.
 Back on Thetis I put what was left of my watermelon in the refrigerator.
 I had a shower and a shave.
-I had been planning to cook a pork roast that I had bought in Samos but it was so hot inside the cabin that I gave up on it.
+I had been planning to cook a pork roast that I had bought in Samos but it was so hot inside the cabin and I gave up on it.

 I went with the dinghy inside the quay and walked in the little town.
 First I rented a motor-scooter so that tomorrow I can explore part of the island.
 My plan was to start as early as possible and avoid the heat.
 Renting the scooter this evening will allow me to start early and not wait for the rental office to open.
 Finally I had dinner at a seaside restaurant.
 I ordered a dish of seafood spaghetti, Μακαρονάδα με θαλασσινά.
 It was OK but nothing special.